Emily Blue: 2020-present: COVID-19, new beginnings, The Afterlove

 On 26 November 2020, Emily Blue's long-term songwriting partner Max Perenchio died at the age of 33 in a car crash in Southern California.
 Perenchio produced the vast majority of her releases up until that point.

-On 31 January 2021, the singer announced her third album, titled The Afterlove.

 Emily Blue's first single of 2021, "7 Minutes", was released on 12 February.
 According to Wiwibloggs, it was sent to the song selection committee for Melodi Grand Prix 2021 before being released as a single.
-The song is the first release from Blue's third studio album, which is set to be released Summer 2021.
-Blue said the song was dedicated to Max Perenchio, who co-wrote the song several weeks before his death.
+The song is the first release from Blue's third studio album.

 "7 Minutes" was featured on Noisey's Top Tracks of February 2021.

 The second single from the album, "See U in My Dreams", was initially scheduled to be released in June 2021.
 However, its release was postponed to July 23.
 It was met with positive reception, making it onto two of Spotify's biggest pop playlists.
 On the week of its release, the song peaked #35 on the Israeli digital charts, marking the singer's Top 40 debut.

-On 4 August, Blue revealed on an Instagram livestream that The Afterlove would come out "soon", announcing that one more single would precede the album release.

 Personal life

 Blue resides in Chicago, Illinois and Nashville, Tennessee.
 She is a supporter of LGBT rights and pro-LGBT organizations.

-Blue is openly pansexual, and non-binary and goes by she/they pronouns.
+Blue is pansexual and non-binary and uses she/her and they/them pronouns.